 The course was originally owned by the Oehlers.
 In 1932, they sold it to Clayton Publisher Fred Essen (1863 to 1946).
 His son, Victor H. Essen (1897 to 1981) managed it until it was sold to developers in 1978.
 Many local organizations such as the Engineers' Club of St. Louis and the Traffic Club held regular tournaments there and many schools held class parties and dances at the club house.
 From 1929 to 1931, events at Crystal Lake Country Club were described in the Whip & Spur magazine.
 The article from December 1929 was included in our June 2014 Newsletter which is posted in the Newsletters section.

-In December, 1932, a fire destroyed the restaurant and locker room.
+In December, 1932, when the Oehlers were still managing the golf course, a fire destroyed the restaurant and locker room.
 It was reported on the front page of the St. Louis Post-Dispatch on December 9, 1932.

 2013 marked the 75th anniversary of Crystal Lake Park.

-It was incorporated as a Village in 1938 and as a Class 4 City in 1957.
-Vincil Francis Hunter, Sr. (1899 to 1994) was the first Mayor and served 4 terms from 1958 to 1966.
+CLP was incorporated as a Village in 1938 and as a Class 4 City in 1957.
+Vincil Francis Hunter, Sr. (1899 to 1994) was the first Mayor and served four terms from 1958 to 1966.
 Prior to 1958, the Village was governed by a Board of Trustees.
 His son, Vincil Francis Hunter, Jr. served on the Board of Alderpersons.
 Hunter Park located on the west side of Putter Lane is named in honor of and thanks for the contributions the Hunter families have made.
+In 2015, a new playground was installed through a grant from the St. Louis County Municipal Parks Commission.
+A second phase of improvements is planned for the near future.

-Boland Bridge on Country Club Drive is named for Donald Boland (1918 to 2013), a long-time resident who served as Street Commissioner for many years and oversaw the replacement of the old wooden bridge.
+Boland Bridge over Two-Mile Creek on Country Club Drive is named for Donald Boland (1918 to 2013), a long-time resident who served as Street Commissioner for many years and oversaw the replacement of the old wooden bridge.
+His wife, Betty, served as City Clerk.
 Mattox Court was named for Robert E. Mattox (1892 to 1969) who served as Mayor from 1966 to 1969.
 The area north of Country Club Drive is in the Fairway Manor Subdivision and the street names are golf terms: Putter, Cleek, and Divot.
+On the original plat map of 1922, they were to be extensions of Lakeview, Oak, and East Drives respectively.
+Beach Drive shown on the original plat map running east and west from Divot to Putter no longer exists.

 In April, 1940, the U.S. Census recorded 34